meowhib/Udefin/readme.md

 # Udefin
-A Udemy selfhosted courses player.
-It was called Udefin because it was made to play Udemy courses (Or any course just follow the structure of folders (CourseName > ListOfChapters > LessonsNames)) and inspired by Jellyfin.
-Courses need to be places in the assets/courses folder.
+A selfhosted courses player.
+Folder structure: Course > Chapters > Lessons Courses need to be places in the assets/courses folder.

 ## Features